Nicaragua names police chief sanctioned by US over crackdown

-MANAUA, Nicaragua (AP) — Nicaragua has named as its National Police director a high-ranking officer sanctioned by the United States for alleged abuses against protesters opposed to President Daniel Ortega’s government.
+MANAGUA, Nicaragua (AP) — Nicaragua has named as its National Police director a high-ranking officer sanctioned by the United States for alleged abuses against protesters opposed to President Daniel Ortega’s government.

 New police chief Francisco Diaz is also related to Ortega through the marriage of their children.
 He replaces Aminta Granera, who months earlier left the top police job.